 Another great advantage is that unlike colorless diamonds that can be found in every shape, size and color, each colored diamond is unique.
 When considering the 4Cs (Cut, Color, Clarity and Carat) of diamonds and colored diamonds, naturally, an extra weight is given during the manufacturing process to the color aspect.
 This is why every diamond is unique.
 For example, a slight change in the pavilion angles and the color of the diamond will turn out differently.
 So when the time comes to sell, if you have a good product someone is bound to buy it because he can't find it elsewhere.

-Colored diamonds are diamonds that have a noticeable body color when viewed in the face-up position.
-Brown and yellow are the most common colors in natural colored diamonds.
-Diamonds with natural pink, blue, orange, green, red and violet body colors are extremely rare.
+Colored diamonds exhibit a distinct body color that can be observed when viewed from the face-up position.
+Among the natural colored diamonds, brown and yellow are the most prevalent hues.
+Conversely, diamonds with natural body colors of pink, blue, orange, green, red, and violet are exceedingly uncommon and considered to be highly prized.

 Probably the best way for you to choose and decide will be based on the budget you have.
 Within this budget you can decide (might be even wise) whether to split it into 5 x $5,000 diamonds or to buy one $25,000 diamond etc.